 An important component of the A.D.O.P.T. organization is our foster homes.
 The principle behind fostering is to provide one of our homeless dogs or cats with a stable environment in order to evaluate their personality, habits, needs and behaviors.
 This allows us the opportunity to gain information that is useful in finding the appropriate permanent home for the animal.
 We need caring, responsible adults to join our licensed foster home team by opening their homes and their hearts to a special dog or cat in need.
 We require a completed application for fostering be turned in to the foster coordinators.
 Our foster's must be licensed with the State of Illinois.
 It is not a difficult process, and if you are interested in being a foster the paperwork and information will all be provided to you.
-The animals we typically look to place in a foster home are those that are recovering from a medical issue, have an emotional issue, a training need or one that has just been at our shelter too long and can use a break while we continue to search for the perfect home.
+The animals we typically look to place in a foster home are kittens that are too young to be adopted, dogs or cats that that are recovering from a medical issue, have an emotional issue, a training need or one that has just been at our shelter too long and can use a break while we continue to search for the perfect home.
 In addition to being a fun and rewarding experience, fostering can be time consuming and both physically and emotionally demanding.

 Frequently Asked Questions about Fostering